geeksforsocialchange/gfsc_jekyll_boilerplate/index.md

 ---
 layout: home
-title: Working towards a fairer society using activism, techology, and research.
+title: Working towards a fairer society using activism, technology, and research.
 ---